adamayd/dotfiles/README.md

 ## Clean install steps

+If you clone the repo, remember to change the github user name to yours in the `install.sh`.
+It should still work, but if you make any changes to the `vsdo.sh` or `chrt.sh` the `install.sh` will still point to my repo

 On boot of the Arch Linux ISO image as of 06/2018 you will need to do the following commands to get going:

 ```